MicrosoftDocs/biztalk-docs/biztalk/core/configure-the-feature-pack.md

 #### [Integrate with API Management](../core/connect-to-azure-api-management.md)

 Within your Azure API management service, you can create and expose an API as WSDL, and use the URI to a BizTalk SOAP endpoint.

+## Uninstall the feature pack

+To uninstall the feature pack, be sure you're signed in as an administrator.
+Otherwise, the uninstall may not complete successfully, and the BizTalk Server project templates in Visual Studio may be removed.